btouchard/ackify-ce/README.md

 https://your-domain.com/?doc=security_policy_2025
 ```

-User authenticates via OAuth2 and signs with one click.
+User authenticates (OAuth2 or MagicLink) and signs with one click.

 ### Embed in Your Tools